dodie/dotfiles/windows-customizations.md

 ## Tools

+Notepad
+- Settings > Opening Notepad > When Notepad starts: Start new session and discard unsaved changes

+Install:
-- PowerToys for Windows (for text extractor)
+- PowerToys for Windows (for Text Extractor and Advanced Paste)
 - Notepad++